Primary/Secondary Piping

 Fig. 3 - Boiler Primary Loop All zones drop in temperature

-Drawing #4 and #5 - Is the same drawing as #3 except multiple zones on the first set of close spaced tees.
+Drawing #4 and #5 - Is the same drawing as #3 except multiple zones on the first set of close-spaced tees.
 This is a way to get the same temperature to the zones if zoned by pumps or zone valves, piped on this small manifold.
-The reason for this is the zones are all the same water temperature.
-If they are both baseboard they want the same water temperature.
-Anything beyond the first set of close spaced tees will get cooler water if any or all the zones off this manifold are running.
+The reason for this is that the zones all have the same water temperature.
+If they are both baseboards, they want the same water temperature.
+Anything beyond the first set of close-spaced tees will get cooler water if any or all the zones off this manifold are running.

 Fig. - 4 - Same temperature zone manifold, zoned with pumps